Ibrahim778/Vita-FTP-Installer-Unity/README.md

 # Credits:
 1. Jordi at jllopisol@gmail.com for making the original program
+1. __*HUGE*__ thanks to Sillica, TheFlow, DevNoName120,Rinnegateremante (sorry if I misspelled your name) for answering all of my questions.
 1. WinSCP
 1. Sillica for UnityTools
 1. TheOfficialFlow for making our vita's hackable on newer firmwares